 Concede / End frame

 End a frame early: press Menu then .

 Don’t worry if you press the wrong button – just press Undo to undo your last entry, then try again.
 In fact, you can undo as many times as you need, so you can quite easily re-type a whole break over to the other player if you need to.

 Rest assured, MySnookerStats won’t let you record a pot which isn’t allowed by the rules… so if you ever do lose track of which buttons you’ve pressed, a glance at the on-screen commentary will set you back on course.

 When you’ve finished your match, press Menu then and you’ll be prompted to upload the details to your account.

 After the game

-You can get a quick summary of your stats on your phone’s screen at any time during the match, but to unlock the full power of MySnookerStats, you’ll want to upload the game details to your account online.
-You can upload your stats from anywhere you’ve got mobile reception – you don’t need a computer or any wires.
+You can get a quick summary of your stats on your phone’s screen at any time during the match, but to unlock the full power of MySnookerStats, you need to upload the game details to your account online.
+We’ll teach you how to register your app with your online account once you’ve signed up.

 If you can’t upload the game immediately (poor mobile reception?) don’t worry – your stats are automatically saved to your phone’s memory, so you canand upload them later on.